abderraouf-adjal/ArduinoSpritzCipher/README.txt

 void spritz_ctx_memzero(spritz_ctx *ctx)
   Wipe spritz_ctx data by replacing its data with zeros (0x00).
-  If WIPE_AFTER_USAGE_PARANOID is defined, This function will wipe the "sensitive" temporary variables in spritz_ctx.
+  If SPRITZ_WIPE_TRACES_PARANOID is defined, This function will wipe the "sensitive" temporary variables in spritz_ctx.
                 ================================